Alumni Grants Program 2023

 RAR and ZIP files will not be accepted.
 If the size of the email exceeds 6MB, please make sure to send the required documents into separate emails.

-2. Proposal: The proposal completed in Alumni Application Form 2022 should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do and must include items like information on the applicant; a short narrative that outlines the proposed program, including program objectives and anticipated impact; the “goals” describing what the program is intended to achieve; the “objectives” referring to the intermediate accomplishments on the way to the goals; these should be achievable and measurable; program activities and how they will help achieve the objectives; timeline for the program activities; direct and indirect beneficiaries, risk assessment, indicators, and monitoring and evaluation plan; budget.
+The proposal completed in Alumni Application Form 2023 should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do and must include items like information on the applicant; short narrative that outlines the proposed program, including program objectives and anticipated impact; the “goals” describing what the program is intended to achieve; the “objectives” referring to the intermediate accomplishments on the way to the goals; these should be achievable and measurable; program activities and how they will help achieve the objectives; timeline for the program activities; direct and indirect beneficiaries, risk assessment, indicators and monitoring and evaluation plan; budget.
+The program will be evaluated by individuals familiar with Georgia and no need to provide significant background on the general country context.

 Funding Restrictions: Alumni Program does not support the following activities or costs, and the selection committee will deem applications involving any of these activities or costs ineligible: